 I am a small town, country girl living in the big city, having spent part of my childhood on a large cattle ranch in New Mexico where I fell in love with the serenity found in nature and animals.
 My self-care time includes spending time with my loved ones, yoga, exploring all things Dallas, walking in nature, writing, creating, and daydreaming about home renovation projects.

 I earned my Bachelor of Arts in Psychology at Baylor University and later attended Southern Methodist University where I earned my Master of Science in Counseling with a focus on play therapy and school counseling.
-I work primarily with children ages 7-10, teens, and in consultation with parents and caregivers.
+I work primarily with children ages 7 and up, teens, young adults, Millennials, new mothers, and also in consultation with parents and caregivers.

 My rate is $150 for a 50-minute session.
 I see couples and families for a 80-minute session for $225.
 Click here to request an appointment.